VlachosGroup/openmkm/docs/index.md

 and is developed at Delaware Energy Institute, University of Delaware.
 OpenMKM is written in C++ and is compiled and executed from command line.

-Follow the links in the navigation bar for instructions on installing and running MKM>
+Follow the links in the navigation bar for instructions on installing and running OpenMKM

 ## Credits